tonethar/IGME-230-Fall-2019/weekly/week-07-notes.md

 # Week 7 - Introduction to Client-side Programming

+## I. Midterm Exam is next time!

+- Any questions?

+## II.
+New Topic: Client-side programming (Web DOM)

 Soon we will be begin constructing simple web applications, and cover the following topics:

 - [About this Web App Tutorial Series](https://github.com/tonethar/IGME-230-Master/tree/master/notes/web-apps-0.md)